COMPLETE THE FORM BELOW TO CONTACT US NOW!

 3- What exactly does your service and pricing include?

-4- If my tank is larger than 1,000 gallons, is there an additional charge for pumping and disposal?
+4- If my tank is larger than 1,000 gallons, is there an additional charge for pumping and/or disposal?

 5- Will your technicians remove all of the black sludge from the bottom of my tank?
 If the answer is no, then ask why!
 (We'll give you a little hint – if anyone tells you the good bacteria needs to be left in the bottom of your tank - be very cautious!

-6- Will I be charged additional fees if the solid/sludge accumulation is over any particular amount?
+6- Will I be charged additional fees if the solid/sludge accumulation is high or extra thick?

-8- Does your company charge to dig up my septic tank lid(s) to access the tank?
+8- Does your company charge to do any digging to access my tank?

 9- How many lids can I expect your company to dig up and open up on my septic tank?

-10- Will I be charged additional fees if my septic tank lids are larger than 20”x20”?
+10- Will I be charged additional fees if my septic tank lids are larger than normal?

 11- How many chambers/compartments will your company empty out of my tank?